Patrick Craufurd Bruce

-Patrick Craufurd Bruce (24 January 1748 – 30 March 1820) was a Member of Parliament in the early 19th century.
-He represented three constituencies; Evesham, Rye and Dundalk.
+Patrick Craufurd Bruce (24 January 1748 – 30 March 1820) was an East India Company merchant and Member of Parliament in the early 19th century.
+He represented three constituencies: Evesham, Rye and Dundalk.

 Life

+In 1768, Bruce joined the service of the East India Company as a Writer in the Bombay Presidency, eventually returning to Britain in the mid-1790s.
 He planted vast forests in Berkshire, Dorset, Gloucestershire, Oxfordshire and Hampshire.
 Bruce's Wood was planted around the estuary of the River Bourne, which later became Bournemouth.

 Family

+Bruce was the fifth son of Sir Michael Bruce of Stenhouse and Mary Bruce (nee.
+Agnew).
+In 1785, he married Jane Smith, daughter of the Lancashire industrialist Edmund Smith.

-His son Michael Bruce, was also an MP.
+His son Michael Bruce was also an MP, and was known by contemporaries for his connection to Lady Hester Stanhope.